Henry VIII: Early years

-In 1502, Arthur died at the age of 15, possibly of sweating sickness, just 20 weeks after his marriage to Catherine.
+In 1502, Arthur died at the age of 15, just 20 weeks after his marriage to Catherine of Aragon.
 Arthur's death thrust all his duties upon his younger brother.
 The 10-year-old Henry became the new Duke of Cornwall, and the new Prince of Wales and Earl of Chester in February 1504.
 Henry VII gave his second son few responsibilities even after the death of Arthur.
 Young Henry was strictly supervised and did not appear in public.
 As a result, he ascended the throne "untrained in the exacting art of kingship".

 Henry VII renewed his efforts to seal a marital alliance between England and Spain, by offering his son Henry in marriage to the widowed Catherine.
-Both Henry VII and Catherine's mother Queen Isabella were keen on the idea, which had arisen very shortly after Arthur's death.
+Henry VII and Queen Isabella were both keen on the idea, which had arisen very shortly after Arthur's death.
 On 23 June 1503, a treaty was signed for their marriage, and they were betrothed two days later.
 A papal dispensation was only needed for the "impediment of public honesty" if the marriage had not been consummated as Catherine and her duenna claimed, but Henry VII and the Spanish ambassador set out instead to obtain a dispensation for "affinity", which took account of the possibility of consummation.
 Cohabitation was not possible because Henry was too young.
 Isabella's death in 1504, and the ensuing problems of succession in Castile, complicated matters.
-Catherine's father Ferdinand preferred her to stay in England, but Henry VII's relations with Ferdinand had deteriorated.
+Ferdinand II preferred Catherine to stay in England, but Henry VII's relations with Ferdinand had deteriorated.
 Catherine was therefore left in limbo for some time, culminating in Prince Henry's rejection of the marriage as soon he was able, at the age of 14.
 Ferdinand's solution was to make his daughter ambassador, allowing her to stay in England indefinitely.
-Devout, she began to believe that it was God's will that she marry the prince despite his opposition.
+Devout, she began to believe that it was God's will that she marry the Prince despite his opposition.